Annbot/loopback-example/README.md

 |Tutorial|Includes step-by-step instructions on how to build the demo app.
 |WIP|Short for "work in progress", meaning either some of the source code is missing or the instructions may not be complete.

-###Getting started

-We recommend going through the [Getting started with LoopBack tutorial](http://docs.strongloop.com/display/LB/Getting+started+with+LoopBack) to get a quick understanding.
-After that, go through the [tutorial series](#tutorial-series) familiarize yourself with the basic features of LoopBack.

 ##Tutorials

 Status|Name|Description